 Cognitive is the mental process of acquiring knowledge and understanding through the experiences of the senses, thought and emotion.
-Cognitive are the mental processes involved in learning, understanding and knowing things and processes information received through the body to generate new knowledge.
+Cognitive is the mental processes involved in learning, understanding and knowing things and processes information received through the body to generate new knowledge.

-Dissonance is a combination of sounds or notes or things, or information that are not pleasant together and are jarring or uncomfortable.
+Dissonance is a combination of sounds or notes or things or information that are not pleasant together and are jarring or uncomfortable.

 Cognitive Dissonance is the mental discomfort from holding two conflicting or contradicting beliefs, ideas or values at the same time.
 It can also occur when a person’s behaviours and actions, and thoughts and beliefs do not align.